Photo Courtesy of CBS

 Priscilla Presley was a contestant on Dancing with the Stars in season six.

 Victoria Principal once dated famous singer and teen idol Andy Gibb.
 She left him after issuing him with an ultimatum to quit drugs.

 Ken Kercheval likes to collect classic Packard automobiles and early American glass.

 Patrick Duffy was best friends with Larry Hagman, and they remained that way until Hagman’s unfortunate death in 2012.

-Susan Howard was only supposed to have a one-time guest spot on Dallas as Donna Culver, but the producers were so impressed with her performance, that it turned into eight years instead.
+Susan Howard was only supposed to have a one-time guest spot on Dallas as Donna Culver, but the producers were so impressed with her performance that it turned into an eight year run.